-- (3) Writing articles pertaining to the court reporting profession that are published in a state or nationally recognized professional journal of court reporting or law; provided, however, that no more than 2.5 hours may be earned under this category during any one certification period.
-The published article must be approved by the Director to receive continuing education credit.
-Credit will not be allowed for the same article published in more than one publication. - (e) All courses must be relevant to the needs of court reporters and the reporting service needs of users and must: - (1) Contribute to the advancement, extension, and enhancement of the professional skills and knowledge of the individual in the practice of shorthand reporting; - (2) Include at least one subject that is directly related to the court reporter's ability to produce accurate and timely transcripts, such as: - (A) English, including grammar, linguistics, and transcript styles; - (B) Medicine, including terminology, techniques, and concepts likely to be encountered during litigation; - (C) The legal system, including litigation procedures and substantive presentations on various specialties within the law; - (D) Technology-related subjects, including terminology and concepts likely to be encountered during litigation (e.g., accident reconstruction) and technological developments in the field of court reporting (e.g., computer technology); - (E) Transcript preparation; or - (F) Business management, including financial issues, personnel issues, and time management. - (f) In addition to the activities listed in Rule 4.3(k), the following do not qualify as continuing education activities for certified court reporters under these rules: - (1) Entertainment and recreation;
+- (f) A court reporter may earn preparation and teaching credit for instructing an approved continuing education course only one time per certification period. - (g) An article submitted under (d)(3) must be approved by the Director to receive continuing education credit.
+Credit will not be allowed for the same article published in more than one publication. - (h) All courses must be relevant to the needs of court reporters and the reporting service needs of users and must: - (1) contribute to the advancement, extension, and enhancement of the professional skills and knowledge of the individual in the practice of shorthand reporting; - (2) include at least one subject that is directly related to the court reporter's ability to produce accurate and timely transcripts, such as: - (A) English, including grammar, linguistics, and transcript styles; - (B) medicine, including terminology, techniques, and concepts likely to be encountered during litigation; - (C) the legal system, including litigation procedures and substantive presentations on various specialties within the law; - (D) technology-related subjects, including terminology and concepts likely to be encountered during litigation (e.g., accident reconstruction) and technological developments in the field of court reporting (e.g., computer technology); - (E) transcript preparation; or - (F) business management, including financial issues, personnel issues, and time management. - (i) In addition to the activities listed in Rule 4.3(k), the following do not qualify as continuing education activities for certified court reporters under these rules: - (1) entertainment and recreation; - (2) tours or visiting exhibits;

-- (2) Tours or visiting exhibits; - (3) Any function for which the court reporter receives remuneration as part of his or her regular employment; - (4) Courses that emphasize nonverbal skills (e.g., golf, tennis, dancing, basket-weaving, CPR or first aid courses, floral design, etc.); - (5) Any activity completed before the first renewal period for which the renewal applicant is required to obtain continuing education; and - (6) Reading books or articles or submitting book reviews, article reviews, or tests (including those books and accompanying tests that are part of the approved reading list of the National Court Reporters Association).
+- (3) any function for which the court reporter receives remuneration as part of his or her regular employment; - (4) courses that emphasize nonverbal skills (e.g., golf, tennis, dancing, basket-weaving, CPR or first aid courses, floral design, etc.); - (5) any activity completed before the first renewal period for which the renewal applicant is required to obtain continuing education; and - (6) reading books or articles or submitting book reviews, article reviews, or tests (including those books and accompanying tests that are part of the approved reading list of the National Court Reporters Association).